 This excludes price comparison sites like Shopping.com.
 Although they have products from many sellers, you cannot make a purchase without leaving the site.
 They are advertising channels rather than online marketplaces.

-It also excludes some sites where you can sell used products such as decluttr and ubup.
-With those, you can only sell your stock directly to the company, so there is only one buyer.
-They are sourcing products from you to resell themselves (often through online marketplaces!)
+It also excludes sites where you sell used products directly to the company operating the site, such as decluttr and ubup.
+As you can only sell directly to the company, there is only one buyer.
+They are sourcing products from consumers to resell themselves (often through online marketplaces!)

 For this article, we have focused on marketplaces that meet two further criteria: